Paul Hodges’s home page

 My job, and also a hobby (I use a computer for sound recording and editing).
 Of course, most of the companies I have worked for no longer exist, or are now unrecognisable.

 In the early 1970s I worked for PMA Consultants of Horley, who have left no trace that I can discover.
-Then I went to Varian Data Machines, a part of the Varian empire that got sold off to Sperry Univac; my project was moved briefly into their Medical division.
+Then I went to Varian Data Machines, a part of the no longer extant Varian Associates empire that got sold off to Sperry Univac; my project was moved briefly into their Medical division, which is now the only survivor of Varian Associates.
 I then left Varian to set up my own company, Halarose, which is now not anything like what I started.
 I should say that through the whole of this period I was working on medical imaging systems; my work no longer survives, but people I worked with have carried on in that business.
-For instance, a group of engineers set up their own company after Varian Data Machines was sold; Halarose cooperated with them in the medical field, and they are still there under the same name: NodeCrest.
+For instance, a group of engineers set up their own company, NodeCrest, after Varian Data Machines was sold; Halarose cooperated with them in the medical field, and they continued for a few years (later in the USA), but they appear to be no longer trading.
 The other founder of Halarose has set up his own company, Link Medical, selling the kind of systems I used to write.

-I then had a period away from medical appplications, working for Norsk Data, who became just a services company, and then got taken over.
-This was followed by a period writing systems for the pharmaceutical industry at CI Electronics, many of whose instruments still contain the embedded code I wrote for them.
-Then some years running systems at QBS Software and now at the Clinical Pharmacology department at Oxford University.
+I then had a period away from medical applications, working for Norsk Data at their peak when they were the second largest company in Norway; they subsequently broke up, leaving rumps in the UK and Pakistan which have now vanished.
+(Trivia fact: Tim Berners-Lee wrote his program that evolved into the World-Wide Web on a Norsk Data machine at CERN.)
+This was followed by a period writing systems for the pharmaceutical industry at CI Electronics (now CI Precision), many of whose instruments still contain the embedded code I wrote for them.
+Then some years running systems at QBS Software and lastly, until my retirement in early 2016, at the Oncology department at Oxford University, mainly for the OCTO clinical trials group (which no longer uses the web site I designed for it).

-I can talk happily and sometimes knowledgeably about, for instance: Algol-68, BCPL, Delphi, REXX, writing operating systems, fast real-time data acquisition, microprogramming, embedded systems, image processing, sound recording and editing, networking, firewalls, and Internet RFCs.
+I can talk happily and with lots of out-of-date knowledge about, for instance: Algol-68, BCPL, Delphi, REXX, writing operating systems, fast real-time data acquisition, microprogramming, embedded systems, image processing, sound recording and editing, networking, IPv6, firewalls, and Internet RFCs.